Pod Security Policies(PSP)

 Removed feature

-PodSecurityPolicy was deprecated in Kubernetesv1.21
+PodSecurityPolicy was deprecated in Kubernetesv1.21, and removed from Kubernetes inv1.25.

-UsePod Security Admission
+UsePod Security Admissioninstead.

 A Pod Security Policy is a cluster-level resource that controls security sensitive aspects of the pod specification.